felippe-regazio/ffmpeg-client-js/README.md

 **Attention**: you must omit the "ffmpeg" word from `args`, Also, the `files` key accepts a single file or an array of files.
 If an array of file is passed, the command will run separately on each file in a FIFO order.
 There will be no concurrent files, one file will be processed at a time to avoid high memory usage or heap problems.

 **Pro Tip**: You can have problems with arguments for multiple files since each file has a different name.
 To avoid problems you can use the magic word `{{file}}` on args, which will be replaced by the name of the current file being processed.
+You can also use `{{file_slugify}}` which will be replaced by a slugified version of the file name, very useful for outputs.

 **Busy?**: The `busy` callback is triggered when the files start being processed, this means that the ffmpeg is still processing your task.
 The state will change to `error` or `done`.